Bigbabylove/bigbabystaticsitedemo/README.md

 iii.
 Click "Add files"

 iv.
-Navigate to where you html file is on your local machine, click the file, and click open
+Navigate to where your html file is on your local machine, click the file, and click open

 v.
 Scroll down and click upload